-To use in bath bombs or other water applications, you must use polysorbate 80 (emulsifier) at a rate of 1-2% of your total batch weight.
-This should disperse the color evenly and eliminate mica from floating on the water's surface or leaving a ring of mica around the bathtub.
+- To use in bath bombs or other bath products (water applications), we recommend using polysorbate 80 at a rate of approximately 2% of your total batch weight (dry and wet ingredients).
+This should allow the color to disperse evenly and eliminate mica from floating on the water's surface or leaving a ring of color around the tub.

 Very nice black currently in planning mode for this color

 It’s a good black, not too chalky for what I needed it for.

 This black is a soapers dream come true!
 It's rich and vibrant for sure.
 I use it alone and I also use it to darken some of the others, like Angry Rose.
 I have not been disappointed 💙

 This is the perfect shade.
 I love how smooth and easy it is to get the right color.